apache/linkis-website/maturity.md

-# Maturity Self Assessment for Apache Linkis (incubating)
+# Maturity Self Assessment for Apache Linkis

 The goals of this maturity model are to describe how Apache projects operate in a concise and high-level way, and to provide a basic framework that projects may choose to use to evaluate themselves.